caco3/MeteoSwiss-Forecast/README.md

 ```

 # Legal
-The scripts only uses publicly available data provided by the [website of MeteoSwiss](https://www.meteoschweiz.admin.ch/home.html?tab=overview).
+The scripts only use publicly available data provided by the [website of MeteoSwiss](https://www.meteoschweiz.admin.ch/home.html?tab=overview).

+The scripts are provided under the terms of the GPL V3.